2025/26 Sustainable Living Tasmania Board

 Bachelor of Arts (Hons), Diploma of Education, Master of Arts

 Margaret was Executive Officer of the Tasmanian Environment Centre/Sustainable Living Tasmania for 13 years and oversaw the transition from an organisation involved primarily in education in natural environment issues, to one committed to urban sustainability and helping households and communities travel their sustainability journey.
-She is now ‘retired’ and is principally engaged in community climate change activism and supporting refugees when she is not working in her food-forest garden.
+She is now ‘retired’ and is principally engaged in community climate change activism when she is not working in her food-forest garden.